u-blox/ubxlib_examples_xplr_iot/README.md

 In this case just open Visual Studio Code and then select *Add an existing application* in the nRF Connect extension.
 Browse to one of the example directory and choose open.
 Then do a *Add build configuration* in the normal way using the *nrf5340dk_nrf5340_cpuapp* as board.
 After that you can use the different operations available from the nRF Connect extension for building and debugging etc. You find all the used overlay and configuration files in the *config* directory of this repo.
 Please note that builds created this way will not use the bootloader.

-# Creating your own examples

-There are three ways you can experiment and create new example applications.

-* Edit the existing examples and rebuild.
-* Copy one existing example to the *playground* directory and edit and build from there.
-Everything added here will be excluded from git operations.
-* Create a directory outside of this repo and add a corresponding directory structure and source files there.
-If you then set the application directory as you default and start the *do* command from there it will pick up your example application instead of the ones in the repo.

 # Advanced usage

 All the operations performed in this repo are controlled by one central command named *do*.
 This command is executed as described above in a command window with the default directory set to the root of the repo.